ZewoGraveyard/Development/README.md

 ## Authors

-These are the amazing folks that have contributed in the development of **Quark**.
+These are the amazing folks that have contributed to the development of **Quark**.

 - [Alex Studnicka](https://github.com/alex-alex)
 - [Anton Mescheryakov](https://github.com/antonmes)